ScottLogic/Technology-Carbon-Standard/pages/information/saas.md

 0.1s * (30W * 0.5[app fraction] + 90W * 0.5[DB fraction]) * 2 [overheads] = 12J $$
  or $$3*10^{-6}kWh$$

-As a comparison point the SWD method gives a 10kB request as using
+As a comparison point the SWD method gives a similar energy for a 10kB request:

  $$0.81kWh/GB * 0.15[data centre fraction] * 0.00001 = 1.2*10^{-6}kWh $$